innogames/ax3/README.md

  - run a sequence of "filters" which analyze and re-write the TypedTree structures to adapt the code for Haxe
  - generate haxe modules from the processed TypedTree

+## DISCLAIMER

+This tool was developed and used by [InnoGames](https://www.innogames.com/) to migrate our ActionScript 3 codebases.
+Feel free to ask questions, fork and contribute fixes.
+However, we are NOT planning to maintain and provide official support for this project.

 ## Usage:

 ```